DataMa-Solutions/docs/core_app/prep/connectors/source/Google_BigQuery.md

 ---
 title: Google Big Query
-description: Find information about DataMa Prep BigQuery's source
+description: Find information about Datama Prep BigQuery's source
 layout: page
 scope: shiny
 ---

-> **You can do an sql query on your Google BigQuery and use it in DataMa PREP.**
+> **You can do an sql query on your Google BigQuery and use it in Datama PREP.**

 <br>